Catholic Charismatic Renewal in Western Oregon

 WOCCR Team

-A team of lay persons (WOCCR Team) assist the Archbishop’s Co-Liaisons.
+The WOCCR Team is a team of lay persons who assist the Archbishop’s Co-Liaisons.
 Together, they constitute the Archdiocesan Renewal Center.
 For the guidance of the charismatic renewal in the Archdiocese, the Renewal teams maintain faithful contact with the Magisterium of the Catholic Church.
-The Renewal Center also maintains contact with National Service Committee of the Catholic Charismatic Renewal (NSC), Washington, D.C. and the International Catholic Charismatic Renewal Services (ICCRS) at the Vatican.
-Under the guidance of the Archbishop and his Co-Liaisons, the Archdiocesan Renewal Service Teams serve charismatic Catholics and renewal groups in the Archdiocese.
+The Renewal Center also maintains contact with Pentecost Today USA, one of the national coordinating committee for the Charismatic Renewal in the United States and CHARIS, the international coordinating group for the Vatican.
+Under the guidance of the Archbishop and his Co-Liaisons, the Archdiocesan Renewal Teams serve charismatic Catholics and renewal groups throughout the Archdiocese.

 History